gpac/gpac/README.md

 - [ ] move Android client to filters
 - [ ] rewrite MP42TS to filters or drop it
 - [ ] fixed features disabled during rearchitecture or drop them (FILTER_FIXME macro)
-- [ ] add generic pipe and tcp source and sink
+- [ ] add pipe and tcp source and sink
+- [ ] add generic serializer/reader for all events/packets in filter arch
 - [ ] add segmentation handling in TS muxer
 - [ ] unify vout color handling (complete) and compositor GLSL shaders (partial color support)
 - [ ] pass all test suite